This vintage map heart garland is an update of the repurposed map decorations I made for my home over Christmas.

 Decorate Your Home With A Vintage Map Heart Garland

-Another great reason for making this map heart garland was that it enabled me to play with one of my Christmas presents, an extra large heart punch.
-I just need to think of a few more things to make with it.
+Another excellent reason for making this map heart garland was that it enabled me to play an extra-large heart punch with one of my Christmas presents.
+Which I also used to make my fabulous watercolour heart wall decoration.

 What you need to make a Map Heart Garland

-- Vintage road maps – If you don’t have any thrift store and eBay are great places to find them.
+- Vintage road maps – If you don’t have any thrift stores, eBay are great places to find them.

 - Extra large heart punch